-We study the effects of robot exposure on worker flows in 16 European countries.
+We study the effects of robot exposure on worker flows in 16 European countries between 1998-2017.
 Overall, we find small negative effects on job separations and small positive effects on job findings.
-Labour costs are shown to be a major driver of cross-country differences: in countries with lower labour costs, robot exposure had more positive effects on hirings and more negative effects on separations.
-These effects were particularly pronounced for workers in occupations intensive in routine manual or routine cognitive tasks, but were insignificant in occupations intensive in non-routine cognitive tasks.
-For young and old workers in countries with lower labour costs, robot exposure had a beneficial effect on transitions.
-Our results imply that robot adoption increased employment and reduced unemployment in most European countries, mainly through lower job separation rates.
+Labour costs are shown to be a major driver of cross-country differences: the effects of robot exposure are generally larger in absolute terms in countries with low or average levels of labour costs than in countries with high levels of labour costs.
+These effects are particularly pronounced for workers in occupations intensive in routine manual or routine cognitive tasks, but are insignificant in occupations intensive in non-routine cognitive tasks.
+For young and old workers in countries with low levels of labour costs, robot exposure had a beneficial effect on transitions.
+Our results imply that robot adoption increased employment and reduced unemployment most in the European countries with low or average levels of labour costs.